 Running a website called “I’ve Tried That” subjects us to a lot of emails asking whether or not we’ve tried a specific program.
 These emails come in daily, but unfortunately we don’t have the time or resources to thoroughly look into every single request that we receive.
 Generally speaking, we can tell whether or not a program is a scam just by reading the URL or by quickly looking over the presell page for just a few seconds.
 With this post, we’d like to pass our knowledge onto you through the “I’ve Tried That 10 Commandments.”
 If you’re looking to make money online, you will need to live, breathe, eat, and sleep the following 10 tips.
 You’ll be able to tell a scam from a legitimate opportunity in no time.

 - Thou shalt do your research! – First and foremost, always do your research.
 This is as simple as typing in the websites name along with the word ‘scam’ into a search engine.
 While reading the results, try and stay towards forum and user discussions and avoid websites that are trying to sell the product you’re researching.
-You can also register for our forum and start a discussion there.

 - Thou shalt read the URL – The first strong indicator of whether or not you’re viewing a scam is the URL.
 If it’s something like www.proven-system-to-make-you-four-million-dollars-while-you-sleep.com, you can safely move along.
 Key scam words in URLs include: wealthy, rich, million, proven system, Enron, and of course, scam.